 So I told her...

-Well, I explained what I had learned about people who don't want to take advice.
-I also gave you five reasons why they chose not to take advice to improve their situations.
+I explained what I had learned about people who don't want to take advice.
+I also gave you five reasons why they chose not to accept help to improve their situations.

 © 2012 Glenn Stok